 B. In addition to the prosecution provided for in Section 4A, it is a misdemeanor for any person who has elected to pay a penalty assessment to failure to do so within days from the date of arrest.

-The Office of the Municipal Court shall notify the Motor Vehicle Division of the State of New Mexico when a person fails to pay a penalty assessment within the required period of time.
-The Motor Vehicle Division shall report the notice upon the driver's record and shall not renew the person's license to drive until the Municipal Court notifies the Motor Vehicle Division that the penalty assessment, or its equivalent, as well as any additional penalties imposed are properly disposed of.
+The Office of the Municipal Court shall notify the Motor Vehicle Division of the State of New Mexico when a person fails to pay a fine within the required period of time.
+The Motor Vehicle Division shall report the notice upon the driver's record and shall not renew the person's license to drive until the Municipal Court notifies the Motor Vehicle Division that the fine is properly disposed of.

 SECTION 5.
 SEVERABILITY